rfries/enig4s/doc/DesignNotes.md

 A `PlugBoard` is a stateful component that allows for the swapping of specified values in pairs, for example the pair "AN" specifies that all A's become 'N's, and that all 'N's become 'A's.
 All values not specified in the plug pairs are passed through unchanged.

-## Implementation

-### Collections Usage

-Character transformations in wheels and reflectors use indexed lookups, so they would generally be `IndexedSeq`s.
-However, since there is no Applicative instance for IndexedSeq, and traverse/sequence is 80% of why I use cats, I use a concrete class (ArraySeq) in a number of places to prevent the need for conversion when doing traverse/sequence.

-The trace log uses a Queue, as it has constant-ish append time.

-I use typelevel CIString for case-insensitive string keys in the Cabinet, as it just works and includes some useful cats instances.

-### Error Types

-Generally, errors are expressed as Either[String, A].
-This is mostly an expediency, and in larger or more enterprisey software I would recommend the use an ADT instead of String for `Left`s.